-The ABDC publishes a ranking list of journals in most of the fields under which research is performed in these institutions.
-This list has been based on the grading of journals that was created under the Excellence in Research Australia (ERA) project conducted by the Australian Government’s Australian Research Council.
+The ABDC Journal publishes a ranking list of journals in most of the fields under which research is performed in these institutions.
+This list has been based on the grading of journals that were created under the Excellence in Research Australia (ERA) project conducted by the Australian Government’s Australian Research Council.

 In 2007, ABDC established the ABDC Journal Quality List for use by its member business schools.
 Most universities adapt the list to suit individual university requirements.

 The initial list aimed to overcome the regional and discipline bias of international lists.
 An independent chair and discipline-specific panels reviewed the ABDC Journal Quality List in 2013 and 2009.

 ABDC Review Methodology:

 The ABDC appointed Australian and international experts to review the methodology for the ABDC Journal Quality List.
 After taking into account the expert review and feedback from BARDsNet (Business Academic Research Directors’ Network), the ABDC endorsed the following methodology:

 1. Journal quality ratings should be validated by expert panels.
 The panels should be informed by globally recognised and externally validated journal ranking lists, appropriate and select citation metrics (e.g. SCImago) and, if required, expert peer review.

 2. The following criteria must be met by each journal in the ABDC Journal Quality List.
 A journal must:

 - Have reached the necessary quality threshold level, as determined by the expert panel using globally accepted, externally validated journal ranking lists, journal citation metrics, and expert peer review